Plank Reloaded

 Plank Reloaded is a fork of the original Plank project, providing a simple dock for X11 desktop environments.
-While development began with a focus on Cinnamon, we now actively support multiple desktop environments including MATE and Xfce.
-Wayland is not supported at this time.
+We actively support Cinnamon, MATE, Xfce, and KDE.

 Like its predecessor, Plank Reloaded aims to be the simplest dock on the planet, providing just what a dock needs and absolutely nothing more.
 It also remains a library which can be extended to create other dock programs with more advanced features.